atsao/data-structures/queues/README.md

 ## Queues

-A **queue** is also a linear data structure that stores a collection of data in sequential, FIFO (first-in, first-out) order.
+A **queue** is a linear data structure that stores a collection of data in sequential, FIFO (first-in, first-out) order.

 A queue has two principal operations: